greenarmor/bamboo/README.md

 `.github/workflows/ci.yml` runs on every push and pull request across a PHP 8.2/8.3/8.4 matrix.
-Each job installs OpenSwoole, caches Composer and PHPUnit artifacts, and then executes Composer validation, PHP CS Fixer (dry run), PHPStan, and PHPUnit.
+Each job installs OpenSwoole, caches Composer and PHPUnit artifacts, validates the configuration schema, and then executes Composer validation, PHP CS Fixer (dry run), PHPStan, and PHPUnit.
 On failure the workflow uploads collected logs and cache artifacts for triage.
 Check the GitHub Actions tab for the latest status.

 ## Static site publishing requirements